 4. Aimpoint Micro T-2 Red Dot Reflex Sight

-Aimpoint Micro T-2 is a red dot sight that mounts on to the rifle.
-Aimpoint also have sights that mount on top of their own scopes.
+Aimpoint Micro T-2 is a red dot sight that mounts onto the rifle.
+Aimpoints also have sights that mount on top of their own scopes.
 That can be a bit annoying.
 Not everyone owns one of those scopes.

 Aimpoint Micro T-2 is a reflex sight.
-You don’t need to keep your eyes close while using this sight.
+You don’t need to keep your eyes closed while using this sight.
 The gun we are talking about is the MP5.
-That supports a picatinny rail as well.
+That supports a Picatinny rail as well.

-It’s not made out of aluminum is quite durable.
-There are lots of positive review about this sight as well.
-You can find them on almost anywhere.
+It’s not made out of aluminum and is quite durable.
+There are lots of positive reviews about this sight as well.
+You can find them almost anywhere.

 Huge Battery Life